kellyndassler/opportunities-for-code/README.md

 - [MLH Sponsored Hackathons](https://mlh.io/seasons/2023/events) -- all MLH sponsored hackathons for the current season

 ### Summer Opportunities and Programs
+*** Summer opportunities range from fellowships to internships to research and learning programs.
+Some of these run year round as well!

+*** A massive collection of other opportunities for women in STEM and Coding are compiled [here](https://code.likeagirl.io/a-high-school-students-guide-to-cs-programs-internships-487586031e07) by Areeta Wong.
 - #### High School Students
   - [Code Chicas / Code Chicas++](https://latinitasonline.org/teen-programs/free-code-chica-certification-program/) -- free and paid opportunity to learn coding and get hands on Git, HTML/CSS/JS, PM, and Design experience **P** **V** **HS**
   - [frog Innovators Workshop](https://medium.com/frog-voices/bridging-the-gap-with-design-x-diversity-8177e5374733) -- runs for different disciplines in design and tech during different parts of the year **P** **V** **HS**